livetrails/targetjs/README.md

 If defined, value is the primary target method that will be executed.
 The target value will be calculated based on the result of this method.

 2. **Prefix `_` to the target name**
-It indicates that the target is in an inactive state and must be activated by an event, other targets, or a preceding target if postfixed with `$` or `$$`.
+It indicates that the target is in an inactive state and must be activated by an event or ther targets.

+3. **active**
+This is the only property.
+It indicates whether the target is ready for execution.
+When set to false, it behaves similarly to a `_ `prefix.
+By default, all targets are active, so setting it to true is unnecessary.

 15. **Postfix `$` to the target name**
 A target name ending with $ indicates that it will be activated when the preceding target is executed.
 If the preceding target involves API calls, it will be activated